Who Am I?

 I believed that my efforts were changing the workplace environment.
 I wanted to know more and do more than anyone.
 I was working 12 or 13 hours a day, 6 days a weeek.
 I carried a blackberry 24 hours a day, answering emails at all hours, and responding to any emergency.
 My titles grew increasingly significant.
 I felt like my employees needed me, my company needed me, that my parents and children were proud of me for how hard I worked and how "much I had accomplished".

 It would take 12 years and another almost rock bottom situation before I would realize the truth.
+I would lose my parents, and I would lose some friends.
 I had lost who I was.
 I had come to identify myself almost exclusively with my work and reputation, and sacrificed a lot of real living.
 Before bed that night, I browsed pictures in a travel blog.
 I finally dozed off with one last thought: "Someday I am going to see Ireland..."

 When I woke the next morning, a heavy realization paramount in my mind.
 For forty years, I had been telling myself that someday I was going to see Ireland!
 I didn't have another forty years to think about all the places I was going to see someday..
 Heck, there may not even be another twenty years .
-I knew that if I didn't do it then, a dream I had since I was a small child might slip away forever..
+I also realized that I was in the process of doing exactly what I had promised our friend Sue that I would not do, on her death bed.

 That day, I picked a date and a destination, and started planning.
 I have since taken both big trips and small trips.
 I have not quit my job, or left my home, but I have found a way to travel and experience the world between the cracks.
 I have seen some amazing places, and met some wonderful people.